ros-navigation/navigation2/nav2_dwb_controller/README.md

 ## Migrating to ROS 2

-Rather than continue with 3 overlapping implementations of DWA, the DWB planner was chosen to use as the standard controller plugin to start.
+Rather than continue with 3 overlapping implementations of DWA, the DWB planner was chosen to use as the default controller plugin.

 The advantages of DWB were:
 * it was designed with backwards compatibility with the other controllers